microsoft/windows-ai-studio-templates/datasets/new-dataset-using-llm/README.md

   It can fill gaps in sparse datasets, making them richer and more diverse, which is useful for balancing datasets.

-- Unlimited Data Generation
+- Unlimited Data Creation

-  You can generate synthetic data on-demand and at a large scale, providing a cost-effective way to get more training data.
+  You can create synthetic data on-demand and at a large scale, providing a cost-effective way to obtain more training data.

 - Bias Reduction

   Synthetic data can help reduce bias in AI models by balancing out biased datasets, leading to fairer AI systems.

-## Generate a synthetic dataset
+## Create a synthetic dataset

-**Step 1: Setup the Python Environment**
+**Step 1: Set up the Python Environment**

 Install the required Python packages: